 An interest-driven, project-based learning environment focused on learning by doing.

 Teen Tech Center Goes Virtual

 Like most programs, especially those where gathering and access are central to their purpose, the Teen Tech Center had to find new ways to continue while safely distanced.
 Early in the pandemic, TTC staff loaned five sewing machines to dedicated users, along with materials to make masks.
-Staff now offer Virtual TTC four days a week, where 10-15 youth come together online for 90 minutes to work on ongoing projects and connect with peers and mentors.
+Staff offered Virtual TTC four days a week, giving youth time together online to work on ongoing projects and connect with peers and mentors.
 To ensure access, 30 Chromebooks and Wi-Fi hotspots were distributed to TTC members who did not have access to technology at home.
-A learning opportunity for both staff and program participants, Virtual TTC has allowed members and mentors to learn new skills together, further building upon the program’s valuable foundation.
+A learning opportunity for both staff and program participants, Virtual TTC allowed members and mentors to learn new skills together, further building upon the program’s valuable foundation.
 Teen members are currently in the process of developing a podcast called Think Big, an ambitious project designed to give youth a platform to discuss social and philosophical problems.